-The LakeSPI method can be applied to available historic vegetation survey data using key vegetation information from macrophyte data in FBIS (Freshwater Biodata Information System - fbis.niwa.co.nz).
+The LakeSPI method can be applied to available historic vegetation survey data.
+Sources of information include published accounts, unpublished reports, and macrophyte data in FBIS (Freshwater Biodata Information System - fbis.niwa.co.nz).
 Additional information on the nature of vegetation cover, proportion of native to invasive vegetation and the depth boundary for 10% cover was estimated from examination of the original survey sheets.
-Reference to historical LakeSPI scores allows changes over the last few decades to be followed.
-Prior application of the LakeSPI method for monitoring also provides a time trend against which to gauge recent changes.
+Reference to historical LakeSPI scores allows changes over the last few decades to be indicated.